 - In people with ulcers, NSAIDs can be continued along with one of the above medicines if there is absolutely no other alternative.
 However, healing of the ulcer will be delayed.

-- If all else fails and the person continues to have recurrent ulcers, then the person may need surgery.
+- If all else fails and the person continues to have recurrent ulcers, then they may need surgery.
 This is the last treatment option that should only be considered after all other options are exhausted.

 - Stomach or intestinal bleeding